 Condoms were used more often for contraception than protection against infection until the 1980s.
 Supermarkets did not stock them, and asking in a pharmacy was embarrassing.
 In a 1971 New Zealand Herald article, a pharmacist told of a customer bringing back six packets of toothpaste to swap for condoms.
 On previous visits a female assistant had served him.
 He had been too embarrassed to ask a woman for condoms, and had bought tubes of toothpaste instead every time.

 In the 1970s contact tracing (finding and informing the sexual partners of an infected person) began to play an important part in STD control.
 Legislated for in 1923, and undertaken on a small scale in the 1940s, contact tracing had then lapsed.
 Changing sexual behaviour in the 1960s resulted in an increase in sexually transmitted infections, and the reintroduction of contact tracing.

 Contact was made by nurses, using identifying details that were sometimes inaccurate or sketchy.
 The news they brought was unwelcome, and sometimes prompted verbal abuse and even physical attack.
 With HIV/AIDS, contact tracing became critical.
-In 2017 HIV/AIDS, syphilis, gonorrhoea became notifiable anonymously under the Health Protection Amendment Act.
-Doctors have to send figures, but not names, to the Ministry of Health so accurate figures can be kept.
+In 2017 HIV/AIDS, syphilis and gonorrhoea became notifiable anonymously under the Health Protection Amendment Act.
+Doctors had to send data, but not names, to the Ministry of Health so accurate figures could be kept.